lucidBrot/Brotkeys.js/README.md

 ## Note on the Beauty of the Code

 It's probably ugly.
 I've tried a little, but not too hard, and javascript does not offer the options I'm used to.
-This is not a "sorry", it's just a "I knew that it was ugly when I wrote it, I'm not incompetent".
+This is not a "sorry", it's just a "I knew that it was ugly when I wrote it, I'm not that incompetent".